Close Modal×

 Enroll NowGraphic showing discount are available for US Realty Training's real estate post-licensing courses.

-TL;DR: In real estate, "As Is" means a buyer is purchasing a property in its current condition, but this doesn't mean the buyer is unprotected.
-The Residential Purchase Agreement (RPA) includes provisions for buyer protection, such as:
+TL;DR: In real estate, “As Is” means a buyer is purchasing a property in its current condition as of acceptance, but that doesn’t mean the buyer is unprotected.
+The RPA generally requires the property be maintained in substantially the same condition through closing, and buyers can still inspect during their investigation period and negotiate accordingly.

 By